KangLin/SerialPortAssistant/README.md

         sudo apt-get install -y -qq qttools5-dev qttools5-dev-tools \
                  libqt5serialport5-dev qtbase5-dev qtbase5-dev-tools

-- deploy.sh: This script is used to generate new release version numbers and tag
+- deploy.sh: This script is used to generate new release version numbers and tag.
+  Used only by the program publisher.